OpenBB-finance/OpenBB/openbb_sdk/sdk/core/README.md

 ### 4.1.1.
 Command output

-**ATTRIBUTES**
+**PROPERTIES**

 Each command will always return a  `CommandOutput`.
 There you will find:

 - `results`: the data returned by the command, if any
 - `provider`: the external data source used to get the data, if any
-- `warnings`: a list of warnings caught during the command execution
+- `warnings`: a list of warnings caught during the command execution, if any
-- `error`: any error that occurred during the command execution
+- `error`: any error that occurred during the command execution, if any
-- `chart`: the formatted data used to display the results in a chart
+- `chart`: the formatted data used to display the results in a chart, if any

 **HELPERS**